UTS-eResearch/datacrate/spec/0.2/data_crate_specification_v0.2.md

 *  Show the contents of `CATALOG.json` in a human readable form, showing each *Data Entity* and each *Metadata Entity* in HTML.
 *  When a *Data Entities* and *Metadata Entities* is referenced by its ID:
     *  If it has a [name] property, provide a link to its HTML version.
-    *  If it does not have a name (eg a [Geo] location), show it embedded in the HTML for the entity.
+    *  If it does not have a name (eg a [GeoCoordinates] location), show it embedded in the HTML for the entity.
 *  For keys that resolve in the `DataCrate JSON-LD Context` to a URI, indicate this (the simplest way is to link the key to its definition).
 *  For external URIs values provivde a link.